futagoza/eslint-config-futagozaryuu/packages/@futagoza/eslint-config/README.md

 > This package contains configuration files for ESLint v7.5+<br>

-These is the default configuration for ESLint that I use in my JavaScript and TypeScript projects.
-It extends my other ESLint configurations to create a single unified configuration that can easily be used when working with Node v10+ while requiring the use of TypeScript and/or HTML script linting.
+These is the default configuration for ESLint that I use in my JavaScript and/or TypeScript projects.
+It extends my other ESLint configurations to create a single unified configuration that can easily be used when working with:

+- Node LTS release's
+- TypeScript
+- Test files

 ## installation